kali4nya/dynamic-image-library/README.md

 once you have flask you just lunch server.py and thats it *tested on python 3.12.2*

-any promlems/questions welcome anywhere :3
+any promlems/questions welcome in the issues tab or wherever :3